-Amendment of section 13 of Act 90 of 1993 as amended by section 4 of Act 85 of 1995, section 4 of Act 18 of 1996, section 6 of Act 35 of 1996, section 11 of Act 122 of 1998 and section 4 of Act 28 of 2003
+Amendment of section 13 of Act 90 of 1993 as amended by section 4 of Act 85 of 1995, section 4 of Act 18 of 1996, section 6 of Act 35 of 1996, section 11 of Act 122 45 of 1998 and section 4 of Act 28 of 2003

-4. Section 13 of the Magistrates Act, 1993, is hereby amended by the insertion after subsection (5) of the following subsections: 5 "(5A) When a magistrate is appointed to the office of a judge he or she shall be ı entitled to- (a) the payment of his or her actuarial interest, as defined in the rules issued in terms of the Government Employees Pension Law, 1996 (Proclamation No. 21 of 1996), in the Government Employees Pension Fund as on the date of 10 appointment as a judge; and (b) the payment of all accumulated leave as on the date of appointment as a judge.
-(5B) (a) A magistrate referred to subsection (5A) may- (i) request the Government Employees Pension Fund to transfer the full actuarial interest from the said Fund to a designated preservation fund where the 15 monies remain until the former magistrate attains the age of 55 years, whereafter he or she can buy a monthly pension or take out an annuity with the further option to withdraw one third of the accrued amount in cash; or (ii) request the Government Employees Pension Fund to pay the full actuarial 20 interest to him or her and not to transfer the monies to a preservation fund as contemplated in subparagraph (i).
-20 (b) For purposes of this subsection "preservation fund" means a pension preservation fund or a provident preservation fund, as defined in section 1 of the Income Tax Act, 1962 (Act No. 58 of 1962). ".
-Amendment of section 36 of Act 9 of 1994, as inserted by section 9 of Act 20 of 2008 25 5.
-Section 36 of the Judicial Service Commission Act, 1994, is hereby amended- (a) by the substitution for subsection (1) of the following subsection: "(1) Expenditure in connection with the administration and function- ing of the Commission must be defrayed from monies appropriated by 30 Constitutional Development] Office of the Chief Justice vote (herein- after referred to as the Departmental vote) in terms of the Public Finance Management Act, 1999 (Act No. 1 of 1999)."; (b) by the substitution in subsection (2) for paragraph (b) of the following paragraph: 35 "(b) may not be used by the [Department] Office of the Chief Justice for any other purpose, without the approval of Treasury and the Chief Justice as Chairperson of the Commission."; and (c) by the substitution in subsection (4) for the words preceding paragraph (a) of the following words: 40 "(4) Subject to the Public Finance Management Act, 1999 (Act No. 1 40 of 1999), the [Director-General] Secretary-General of the [Depart- ment] Office of the Chief Justice-". ment once of the chief Justice-.
-Insertion of section 4A in Act 74 of 1996 6.
-The following section is harshy inserted in the Consist Investigation III to a section III t 15 6.
-The following section is hereby inserted in the Special Investigating Units and Special Tribunals Act, 1996, after section 4: 43 "Reporting by Head of Special Investigating Unit
+- 4. Section 13 of the Magistrates Act, 1993, is hereby amended by the insertion after subsection (5) of the following subsections: - "(5A) When a magistrate is appointed to the office of a judge he or she shall be entitled to- - (a) the payment of his or her actuarial interest, as defined in the rules issued in terms of the Government Employees Pension Law, 1996 (Proclamation No. 21 of 1996), in the Government Employees Pension Fund as on the date of appointment as a judge; and

+- (b) the payment of all accumulated leave as on the date of appointment as a judge.
+(5B) (a) A magistrate referred to subsection (5A) may- - (i) request the Government Employees Pension Fund to transfer the full actuarial interest from the said Fund to a designated preservation fund where the monies remain until the former magistrate attains the age of 55 years, whereafter he or she can buy a monthly pension or take out an annuity with the further option to withdraw one third of the accrued amount in cash; or

+- (ii) request the Government Employees Pension Fund to pay the full actuarial interest to him or her and not to transfer the monies to a preservation fund as contemplated in subparagraph (i). - (b) For purposes of this subsection "preservation fund" means a pension preservation fund or a provident preservation fund, as defined in section 1 of the Income Tax Act, 1962 (Act No. 58 of 1962).".

+Amendment of section 36 of Act 9 of 1994, as inserted by section 9 of Act 20 of 2008

+- 5. Section 36 of the Judicial Service Commission Act, 1994, is hereby amended- 15 (a) by the substitution for subsection (1) of the following subsection: - "(1) Expenditure in connection with the administration and functioning of the Commission must be defrayed from monies appropriated by Parliament for this purpose to the [Department of Justice and Constitutional Development] Office of the Chief Justice vote (hereinafter referred to as the Departmental vote) in terms of the Public Finance Management Act, 1999 (Act No. 1 of 1999)."; - (b) by the substitution in subsection (2) for paragraph (b) of the following paragraph: - "(b) may not be used by the [Department] Office of the Chief Justice for 25 any other purpose, without the approval of Treasury and the Chief Justice as Chairperson of the Commission."; and - (c) by the substitution in subsection (4) for the words preceding paragraph (a) of the following words: - "(4) Subject to the Public Finance Management Act, 1999 (Act No. 1 30 of 1999), the [Director-General] Secretary-General of the [Depart-ment] Office of the Chief Justice-".